lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ---
 layout: post
-title:  "spray-json conversion of nested Map's to JSON"
+title:  "Conversion of nested Maps using spray-json"
+category: scala
 categories: scala runtime spray
+author: hans_l'hoest
 ---

+A Mendix application can be started by only sending JSON actions to a running a Mendix Runtime.
+Recently we developed a web client in Scala to start a Mendix application using only JSON commands similar as to how m2ee tools works.
-In this post we will explain how to convert nested `Map`'s in Scala to JSON using the [spray-json](https://github.com/spray/spray-json) library.
+In this post we will explain how to convert nested `Map`s in Scala to JSON using the [spray-json](https://github.com/spray/spray-json) library.

-This exercise is useful in itself as a basic example on how to make use of the default infrastructure spray-json provides but it also works around an issue in the library where this out-of-the-box feature does not work.
+It is a basic example to show how easy it is the convert your own types into JSON using the default infrastructure provided by spray-json and at the same time works around an issue in the library where these kind of `Map`s are not supported.

-At Mendix we developed a basic web client in Scala to start a Mendix application using JSON commands similar as to how m2ee tools works.

-Such a JSON command typically looks like:
+A JSON command sent to the server (the Mendix Runtime) to execute an action typically looks like:

 ```javascript
 {